-Legislation that would allow a one-time rate adjustment to Alabama’s Simplified Sellers Use Tax cleared a House budget committee Wednesday.
-It next goes to the full House.
+Legislation that would allow a one-time rate adjustment of up to 1% to Alabama’s Simplified Sellers Use Tax received committee approval but never reached floor debate during the 2019 regular legislative session.

 The House Ways and Means General Fund Committee amended HB418 by Rep. Rod Scott, D-Fairfield, to allow a quarter of the proceeds from the county portion of the adjustment to go to local school boards.

-The Alabama Retail Association supports this next step in an evolving system to make it easier for sales taxes to be remitted, while further closing the sales tax gap between local brick-and-mortar retailers and faraway, online-only retailers.
+The Alabama Retail Association supported taking another step in an evolving system to make it easier for sales taxes to be remitted, while further closing the sales tax gap between local brick-and-mortar retailers and faraway, online-only retailers.

-Earlier legislation introduced this session, also by Scott, would have made it possible for Alabama retailers to participate in the simplified sellers’ program if they are shipping or delivering merchandise to customers in locations outside of the city or county where they have a physical location.
-Scott’s latest bill does not include that provision.
+Another bill by Scott, which didn’t advance, would have made it possible for Alabama retailers to participate in the simplified sellers’ program if they shipped or delivered merchandise to customers in locations outside of the city or county where they have a physical location.
+HB418 did not include that provision.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!